 Viewing your timetable

-You can view your timetable via Blackboard announcement when it’s available.
+You can view your timetable via Canvas announcement when it’s available.
 The timetable is published in 2 formats, (i) Overall Listing and (ii) Individual Student View.

 For help on viewing your individual timetable, please see our Student Guides